Uber Accident Attorney | Lyft Accident Lawyer • Carlson Law Firm

-Whether you’re the passenger, the driver, or another motor vehicle involved in an accident involving a ridesharing company like Uber or Lyft, there are certain rights and concerns that are essential to the insurance and claims process.
+Whether you’re the passenger, the driver, or another motorist involved in an accident with a rideshare company like Uber or Lyft, it’s important to know there are certain rights you are afforded and concerns that are essential to the rideshare insurance and claims process.
+Injured in an Uber accident?
+Contact our office today for a free consultation with an Uber Accident Attorney or Lyft Accident Lawyer.

 Uber, Lyft, and similar apps are usually considered technology companies and are often not subject to the same rules as taxi companies or similar transportation services.
 The service that they provide is connecting people with individuals who want a ride with people who are willing to drive them around.